 Chart 1.
-Derivation of transformed HMEC cultures.
+Derivation of finite and immortalized HMEC cultures.
 Primary cultures derived from reduction mammoplasties (RM), milk (MK) or non-tumor mastectomy tissues (P) were initiated in three different types of medium.
 Cells grown in any serum-containing medium all ceased proliferation at the stasis barrier.
-Exposure of pre-stasis cultures to various oncogenic insults (red above) induced cells to overcome or bypass stasis and become post-stasis by different means (e.g., the Extended Life cultures had been exposed to the chemical carcinogen benzo(a)pyrene; the post-selection cultures had been grown in a highly stressful serum-free medium).
+Exposure of pre-stasis cultures to various oncogenic insults (red) induced cells to overcome or bypass stasis and become post-stasis by different means.
+The middle column shows the different types of post-stasis cultures (e.g., BaP post-stasis had been exposed to the chemical carcinogen benzo(a)pyrene; GSE22 post-stasis had p53 function abrogated by the GSSE22; post-selection post-stasis had been grown in a highly stressful serum-free medium; p16sh post-stasis has been transduced with a vector containing shRNA to p16).
 Further alterations were required to overcome the telomere dysfunction barrier, gain telomerase expression, and become immortal.
-For example, following unknown errors presumably resulting from the B(a)P exposure and the genomic instability at telomere dysfunction, the Extended Life cultures gave rise to rare clonal lines.
+For example, following unknown errors presumably resulting from the BaP exposure and the genomic instability at telomere dysfunction, the BaP post-stasis cultures gave rise to rare clonal lines.
 Transduction with breast cancer-associated oncogenes or GSE22 increased the frequency of immortalization; transduction with c-myc gave uniform immortalization.
-Cells from post-selection cultures all ceased proliferation at the telomere dysfunction barrier.
+Cells from post-selection post-stasis cultures all ceased proliferation at the telomere dysfunction barrier.
 Transduction with breast cancer-associated oncogenes gave rise to rare clonal lines.
+Pre-stasis HMEC grown in low stress media (bottom row) were non-clonally immortalized by transduction of p16sh followed by c-Myc.
+Clonal immortalization occurred with c-Myc or p16sh alone.
 Non-malignant immortal lines were no longer sensitive to OIS, and overexpression a number of different oncogenic genes conferred AIG (anchorage-independent growth).
 The greatest change in properties occurs when the finite cells become immortal.
 Non-malignant immortal lines cluster with tumor-derived lines and not the finite cells for many properties (e.g., gene expression, global promoter methylation).